 1) The engine usually seems to run fine when it's idling in park in my driveway.
 However it does sometimes start to run rough and I have to keep the RPMs around 2000RPM for several minutes to keep it from stalling.

 2) The car has sat for around a year without being used.
 I suspect the gas is stale, and I'm trying to run it out of the tank since I can't seem to be able to siphon it out.
 But since the car usually runs fine at idle, I'm not sure if this is even an issue.

 3) ABS light is on, but I'm not concerned about the ABS system.

 1) What, if anything, should I try to do about the codes for the ignition: 215, 216, 217?
 Should I try a new coilpack?
 The only other ignition components left are the Crankshaft Position Sensor and Camshaft Position Sensor.
 I find it strange the car will usually run fine but is throwing these codes.

 2) What could cause the car to be more prone to stalling/running rough when the transmission is in Drive?

-I ran the old gas out of the tank, and put 5 gallons of fresh gas in.
+Some updates: I ran the old gas out of the tank, and put 5 gallons of fresh gas in.
 This didn't seem to make any difference.